I Know There's an Answer: Composition

 "I Know There's an Answer" is structured in a verse/refrain/verse/refrain/bridge/refrain pattern.
 Unusually, the verses are divided by an eight-bar A section ("I know so many people ...") and a six-bar B section ("I know there's an answer ...".
 According to music historian Charles Granata, "The coupling of an eight- and a six-bar passage to create a fourteen-bar verse is rare (most verses are eight, twelve, or sixteen bars long); in this case, the listener isn't aware of the verse's compositional irregularity because the tune is so well-written."

 The song is in the key of B♭ and its lead melody spans two octaves.
 Inverted chords are used just as they are in other Pet Sounds compositions.
-Unlike other tracks on Pet Sounds, which modulate their respective keys down a minor third, the brief key change in "I Know There's an Answers" ascends a minor third (on the lyric "now what can you tell them").
+Unlike other tracks on Pet Sounds, which modulate their respective keys down a minor third, the brief key change in "I Know There's an Answer" ascends a minor third (on the lyric "now what can you tell them").
 Granata identified the "aah, di-di-di-di-da" backing vocals and Love's "ba doo-be-doo-be-dooooo" vocal break as the album's "most striking bit of doo-wop".

 A bass harmonica solo, played by session musician Tommy Morgan, is featured during the instrumental break.
 (Note: During the session, Wilson instructed Morgan to "wail on that baby for the instrumental break. ...
 Try to wail.
 Do a thing—you know.")
 Morgan later commented, "Brian used instruments imaginatively.
 Not many people used bass harmonica at the time—Brian certainly used it before the Beatles.
 My solo ... was improvised, but whenever I played as part of the bass line, I played exactly what Brian told me to play."

 In Lambert's estimation, "This is one of Wilson's most vibrant instrumental conceptions, featuring organ, tack piano, harpsichord [sic], banjo, guitar, and bass harmonica.
 More so than any other song on the album, this one celebrates instruments and instrumental colours."
 Session musician Carol Kaye commented, "Brian's putting us all on here with this royal 'blues' start and finally pretty song with its many facets of moods.
 He truly experimented on this."